easysend/bower-angular-mocks/README.md

 [main AngularJS repo](https://github.com/angular/angular.js/tree/master/src/ngMock).
 Please file issues and pull requests against that repo.

+## Modification
+This fork introduces an inversed mocks definition check order.
+This makes it easier to work with cucumber.js by allowing overwriting of the definitions.

 ## Install

 You can install this package either with `npm` or with `bower`.